 Testing for pancreatic cancer in risk groups with early, vague symptoms with IMMray™ PanCan-d could help clinicians to diagnose the cancer while it is still resectable by surgery, thereby dramatically improving survival rates, and at the same time lowering healthcare costs.

 To this purpose, Immunovia is working actively on a global basis with Key Opinion Leaders (KOL) in an attempt to influence medical practice and national guidelines.
 The goal is to achieve routine testing of patients with vague symptom profiles were the clinician suspects – or wants to rule out – pancreatic cancer.
 In July 2017, one of the worlds most renowned experts in pancreatic cancer, professor Stephen Pereira at the University College London Hospital joined the advisory board.

 PanSYM-1 a faster and more predictable study

 PanSYM-1 was started with an interim study at the University College London Hospital in November 2017.
 360 patient samples from risk groups with vague symptoms associated with early pancreatic cancer are being collected.
-Results are expected already in 2018.
+Results are expected in 2019.
 Immunovia will then proceed with a full-scale prospective validation study, provided the results of this interim study are encouraging.

 Since some patients with early, vague symptoms will already have developed pancreatic cancer, the rate at which events (i.e. finding patients with cancer) are found will be higher.
 Because of this PanSYM-1 will likely be a faster and more predictable study than PanFAM-1.
 We estimate that PanSYM-1 will be completed at the same time as PanFAM-1, despite later initiation.